blocksds/sdk/readme.rst

        wf-pacman -Syu
        wf-pacman -S toolchain-gcc-arm-none-eabi

-   For the latest stable version, run:
+   For the latest stable version of BlocksDS, run:

    .. code:: bash